AIFS Au Pair in Australia Information for Parents

 What is an Au Pair?

 Au Pair means en par or equal to in French.
 Therefore, Au Pairs are considered equal members of their Australian families!
 An Au Pair is an international visitor who travels to Australia on a Working Holiday or Work & Holiday visa and lives with an Australian family for six months.
 Au Pairs receive room and board with their host family as well as weekly pocket money.
-In return they provide 40 hours of childcare per week.
+In return they provide up to 40 hours of childcare per week.

 Application and Interview